paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 Not only do you have to worry about just your standard ``malloc()`` and ``free()`` cases but now you have to contend with how CPython's does its memory management which is by *reference counting*.

-I describe some of the pitfalls you (I am thinking of you as a savvy C coder) can encounter and some of the coding patterns that you can use to avoid them.
+I describe some of the pitfalls you (and I am thinking of you as a savvy C coder) can encounter and some of the coding patterns that you can use to avoid them.

 This also might help if you are considering code to submit to the Python standard library which depends extensively on